markdown-extended/manifest/mde-manifest.md

 ### A.1.
 Intention {#A1}

-The MDE rules MUST keep ALL original Markdown's rules valid as described on [daringfireball.net][markdown-manual].
+The MDE rules MUST keep ALL original Markdown's rules valid as described on [daringfireball.net][markdown-manual] for retro-compatibility.

 As said in the *scope of these specifications* ([§§](#scope-of-these-specifications)), we WILL NOT give rendering rules here.
 Each parser MAY follow its own final rendering rules